estrattonbailey/noodle/README.md

 By default, `noodle` calculates slider height based on the active slide.
 To disable, set to `false`.

+### ally
+Set to `false` to disabled the default behavior or focusing the slideshow and active slide after user interaction.

+### index
+Set the initial active slide of the slideshow.
+Default: `0`.

 # Events
 ### select
 Fired immediately on slide selection.